Komal-kalyanraman/container_manager/docs/architecture/architecture.md

   Unit and integration tests are present; expand coverage as needed.

 - **Security:**
-  AES-256-GCM decryption is available for all protocols and data formats, providing strong security guarantees for production deployments.
+  AES-256-GCM and ChaCha20-Poly1305 decryption is available for all protocols and data formats, providing strong security guarantees for production deployments.
   **Encryption of outgoing responses is not implemented.**

 ## Example Sequence Diagram